lucas-carvajal/Supertaster/README.md

 * Firebase Authentication and Account Management

 ### Disclaimers
-This project was a project I did for my mobile development class
+This was a project I did for my mobile development class.
+After the class I continued development of the app.

 ---